ChrstphrHll/npc_gen/students/Kayla Kaminsky.md

 ---
 ### Description
 - 1st year Gnome Artificer in Elkenval
-- straight lighter blonde hair that's braided with green ribbon (long), Pale Green eyes, and Tan skin
+- long straight white hair that's braided, Pale Green eyes, and Tan skin
 - Is Uninhibited and Difficult, and has Patience as their ideal

 ### Organizations